cristianoliveira/homebrew-tap/README.md

 - `scripts/bump-all.sh` loops over every entry in the manifest and runs the single-formula workflow (pass `--` followed by any extra `bump-formula.sh` flags).
+- The `Bump Formula` GitHub Action (Actions tab) wraps the same scripts, pushes a branch, and opens a pull request automatically when new releases are detected.

 See `docs/bump-procedure.md` for detailed instructions, prerequisites, and troubleshooting notes.